rdeodoo/odoo-toolbox/team-lead/README.md

 Bad:
 - Constantly ask people to report to you about what they do, their progress, ..
-- Try to find someone else to help someone instead of helping yourself.
+- Try to find someone else to help someone instead of helping them yourself.
   Don't just be a dispatcher.

 TODO: Find some more Good/Bad examples

 ## Take the hits for your team

-If someone do something wrong while doing their best, you should always take responsibility and "shield" your team.
+If someone does something wrong while doing their best, you should always take responsibility and "shield" your team.

 Act as if it was your own fault, not theirs.

-Everyone do mistakes, as long as it's not happening too frequently, make sure they don't feel too bad about it.
-Take the chance to teach them "in private", after sorting out the issue for them.
+Everyone does mistakes, as long as it's not happening too often, make sure they don't feel too bad about it.
+Take the opportunity to teach them "in private", after sorting out the issue for them.

 For instance, if someone accidentally deletes a client database, while always